ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * New EAD item for requesting authentication credential by value.

 * Means for the AS to achive proof-of-possession of C's private key.

-* Clarification about content of "cnf" claim in the access token.

 * Editorial improvements.